WHY CHOOSE THE ARMS FOUNDATION LEVEL ACCREDITATION PROGRAM (FLAP)?

-Requirements for gaining accreditation as an ARMS Accredited Research Manager (Foundation) or ARMF
+To become accredited as an ARMS Accredited Research Manager (Foundation) or ARMF, candidates must:

 - Participate in five module workshops offered face to face, as online virtual meetings or as a complete online module.
 Three of the completed modules must be compulsory and the remaining two elective modules are of the participant's personal preference.